-For Biology, AP credits cannot satisfy this requirement.
+For Biology, you cannot use AP credits to satisfy this requirement.

-Things get interesting concerning the Chemistry/Biochem requirements because in total you have to take two years of these courses or the equivalent of four courses which may include:
+Things get interesting with the Chemistry/Biochem requirements because you have to take two years of these courses or the equivalent of four courses which may include:

-Ironically, you will be allowed to use AP credits to satisfy the chemistry component of HMS admission requirements but it is expected you will then take upper division chemistry courses.
+Ironically, you can use AP credits to satisfy the chemistry component of HMS admission requirements but then you should take upper division chemistry courses too.

 Pro Tip: Even if you aren't planning on attending a medical school that requires biochemistry I would highly recommend you take it before starting medical school.

-You are going to see biochem all over your medical licensing exams and when you take biochem in medical school your professors will teach it as though you've already taken the class.
-Plus, when you take biochem before medical school you can devote your time to studying harder subjects and merely just have to brush up on your biochem from a past course.
+You are going to see biochem on your medical licensing exams.
+Plus, during biochemistry in medical school your professors will teach biochem as though you've already taken the class.
+Lastly, when you take biochem before medical school it will allow you to devote more time studying the harder subjects where you can just brush-up/review biochemistry to prepare for the test.

-For Physics you can use AP credits and it will count towards one semester and it will be expected that you take an upper division physics course.
+For Physics you can use AP credits to count towards one semester but it doesn't mean you get to walk free.
+Harvard will want you to then take an upper division physics course.

 A score of 4 or 5 on the AP or BC exam will satisfy the one semester of calculus requirement, however, AP credits cannot be used to satisfy the statistics component of Harvard Medical School requirements.

-HMS has a strong preference that you take Biostatistics if choosing between that and Statistics.
+HMS has a strong preference that you take Biostatistics if given the option between that and Statistics.

 Are you confused by the Writing requirement for Harvard Medical School?